arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 2. This equipment complies with RF radiation exposure limits set forth for an uncontrolled environment.

-3. This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.
+3. This equipment should be installed and operated with a minimum distance of 20cm between the radiator & your body.

 English:
 User manuals for license-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
 This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions: